EmilPoiesz/EL_learner/README.md

 Two oracle implementations are provided:

 - **`ReasonerOracle`** (`ReasonerOracle.py`) — answers MQ and EQ using a DL reasoner (ELK or HermiT).
 The O-axioms are loaded once at construction; H-entailment is delegated to a `HypothesisReasoner`.
-- **`LLMOracle`** (`LLMOracle.py`) — skeleton oracle that accepts a `HypothesisReasoner` for H-entailment and delegates MQ/EQ to a language model (not yet implemented).
+- **`LLMOracle`** (`LLMOracle.py`) — answers MQ and EQ by prompting a local HuggingFace language model using Manchester syntax.
+H-entailment is delegated to a `HypothesisReasoner`.

 ### HypothesisReasoner

-`HypothesisReasoner` (`Reasoner.py`) is a standalone component shared by both oracle types.
+`HypothesisReasoner` (`HypothesisReasoner.py`) is a standalone component shared by both oracle types.
 It maintains a running Java OWLGateway process whose ontology is kept in sync with H via `add()` calls, and answers H-entailment queries via `entails()`.
 It is passed into `LLMOracle` as a constructor parameter, so the H-entailment side does not need to be reimplemented when swapping the O-oracle.

 ### Java gateway (ReasonerOracle only)